erlef/setup-elp/SECURITY.md

 # Security policy

-Thanks for helping make `gha-example` safer for everyone.
+Thanks for helping make `setup-elp` safer for everyone.

 Find below updated information on our security policy.